 Director, Abdominal Transplant Fellowship Program

-as the 2020 Dragstedt Visiting Professor for the 16th annual Department of Surgery Research Day which will be held on Friday, May 8, 2020 at the Harrell Medical Education Building.
+as the 2021 Dragstedt Visiting Professor for the 16th annual Department of Surgery Research Day which will be held both virtually and with limited socially-distanced engagement on

 As Professor of Surgery and Director of the Abdominal Transplant Fellowship Program at UCSF, Dr. Sandy Feng performs liver, kidney and pancreas transplants and teaches surgical fellows, residents, and medical students.
 She received a doctorate in molecular biology from Cambridge University with her Marshall Scholarship and earned her medical degree at Stanford University School of Medicine.
 She then completed general surgery residency at the Brigham and Women’s Hospital in Boston and a transplant fellowship at the University of California, San Francisco.